odedstein/sgi-introduction-course/README.md

 ## Download Course Material

-You can download this material as a zip file or run in your **cmd**
+You can download this material as a zip file, or by running the following command in your shell:

 ```
 git clone https://github.com/odedstein/sgi-introduction-course.git